 Logging in to the VPN is simple: just use the login and password that you set up when you signed up for the service.

-Once logged in, Windscribe offers a simple control panel that allows you to turn the VPN on or off as needed, and allows you to change the location of the VPN server that you connect to.
+Most VPN services offer a simple control panel that allows you to turn the VPN on or off as needed, and allows you to change the location of the VPN server that you connect to.
 Turning it on or off is as simple as metaphorically "flicking the switch".

 Generally, the free options are limited in one way of another, either by connection speed or data allowance.
 Many also only offer a limited number of the available locations that their servers are located in.